Changes in your routine and lifestyle shouldn’t prevent you from leading a healthy life – mentally, emotionally, and physically.

-Even as the threat of the pandemic continues to sweep the nation, we must try to carry on with our “normal” everyday routines at home, albeit with a few adjustments such as work-from-home arrangements and ECQ hours that limit our movement within the community.
+Even as the pandemic threat continues to sweep the nation, we must try to carry on with our “normal” everyday routines at home, albeit with a few adjustments such as work-from-home arrangements and ECQ hours that limit our movement within the community.
 With all the stress, our overall wellbeing is affected.

 Staying healthy is the number one priority these days.
 Whether you’re under community quarantine or self-isolation, it pays to take extra measures to care for your overall wellbeing so you can keep fighting the good fight.
 Here’s how to stay healthy at home amid the crisis.